-I'm Laurie Blair, a British journalist and writer.
+I'm Laurie Blair, a British freelance journalist and writer.
 I've reported from across Latin America, including for the BBC, The Economist, the Financial Times, and the Guardian.

 My first book explores the history and afterlives of some of South America's "lost" and imagined countries, nations and territories.
 Drawing on historical research and contemporary reporting, it will be published by Bodley Head in 2020.
 Some early chapters won the 2018 Giles St Aubyn Award from the Royal Society of Literature.